Informal economy: Social and political implications and issues

 According to development and transition theories, workers in the informal sector typically earn less income, have unstable income, and do not have access to basic protections and services.
 The informal economy is also much larger than most people realize, with women playing a huge role.
 The working poor, particularly women, are concentrated in the informal economy, and most low-income households rely on the sector to provide for them.
 However, informal businesses can also lack the potential for growth, trapping employees in menial jobs indefinitely.
 On the other hand, the informal sector can allow a large proportion of the population to escape extreme poverty and earn an income that is satisfactory for survival.
 Also, in developed countries, some people who are formally employed may choose to perform part of their work outside of the formal economy, exactly because it delivers them more advantages.
 This is called 'moonlighting'.
 They derive social protection, pension and child benefits and the like, from their formal employment, and at the same time have tax and other advantages from working on the side.

 From the viewpoint of governments, the informal sector can create a vicious cycle.
 Being unable to collect taxes from the informal sector, the government may be hindered in financing public services, which in turn makes the sector more attractive.
 Conversely, some governments view informality as a benefit, enabling excess labor to be absorbed, and mitigating unemployment issues.
 Recognizing that the informal economy can produce significant goods and services, create necessary jobs, and contribute to imports and exports is critical for governments.

-As the work in informal sector is not monitored or registered with the state, its workers are not entitled to social security, nor can they form trade unions.
+As the work in informal sector is not monitored or registered with the state, its workers are not entitled to social security, and they face unique challenges when affiliated in or creating trade unions.
 Informal economy workers are more likely to work long hours than workers in the formal economy who are protected by employment laws and regulations.
 A landmark study conducted by the World Health Organization and the International Labour Organization found that exposure to long working hours caused an estimated 745,000 fatalities from ischemic heart disease and stroke events in 2016.
 A systematic review and meta-analysis of health services use and health outcomes among informal economy workers, when compared with formal economy workers, found that these workers are less likely to use health services and more likely to have depression, highlighting their substantial health disadvantage.